University of Huddersfield International Study Centre

 You will study core English language modules, and specialist art and design subjects, providing you with the skills you need to progress to a wide range of postgraduate degrees.
-These modules will equip you with the confidence and specialist art technique understanding to develop your own body of practical work.
+Through 18 teaching hours a week, these modules will equip you with the confidence and specialist art technique understanding to develop your own body of practical work.

 Please note, this course requires students to build a portfolio at the end of the course.

 Academic English Skills aims to provide you with thorough training in the language and related academic skills, enabling you to best achieve your academic potential at University.
 These skills include the processes of academic writing, effective and extensive reading strategies, effective participation in seminars and delivery of presentations, and listening to and recording information effectively from lectures.
 You will also develop the accuracy and range of written and spoken language required to use language effectively and appropriately, with clarity and confidence in an academic context.

 During this module you will be required to undertake an extended research led creative investigation in to a subject specific area within the disciplines of Art and Design.

 The purpose of this module is to enable students to establish, negotiate and plan their future studies on the course, and to place future creative practice in an appropriate context.
 There will be an opportunity to research a chosen subject specialism, its nature, scope and practice within the UK and within the University.
 Students will identify and interview professionals, practitioners, staff and students in a discipline, make an assessment of the skills and knowledge to be acquired and use planning and project management tools to organise studies and projects to be undertaken in subsequent modules.

 The aim of this module is to teach you the ability to apply and collect a variety of data and materials relevant to your subject area and understand the limitations of data collection techniques.

 In this module you will undertake a case study that will demonstrate appreciation and understanding of the wider business and professional context of your chosen discipline.